lindzeyn/pthread-locate-updatedb/README.md

 #### Checkpoint 5 (70 points)

+#### Test Cases
-You may use the `random_dir.zip` for a test case of medium size, or download the directory structure of https://github.com/torvalds/linux for a large test case.
+You are encouraged to make your own small test cases.
+Download `random_dir.zip` for a test case of medium size, or download the directory structure of https://github.com/torvalds/linux for a large test case.

 ## Bonus